 As noted in the previous section, employees are expected to return all Company property in their possession or control immediately upon termination of employment for any reason.
 The Company may take additional action deemed necessary to protect or recover its property.
-Arrangements for clearing any outstanding debt with the Company and to receive final pay are also to be made at the time of termination.
+Arrangements to receive final pay and to clear outstanding debts are also to be made at the time of termination.